reallyenglish/ansible-role-example/docs/Getting_Started/Creating_Role/README.md

 ## tasks/install-{{ ansible_os_family }}.yml

-When installing a package, the task should be here. ansible 2.x has [package](http://docs.ansible.com/ansible/package_module.html) module that automatically detects OS and choose appropriate package moddule for the OS.
+When installing a package, the task should be here. `ansible` 2.x has [package](http://docs.ansible.com/ansible/package_module.html) module that automatically detects OS and choose appropriate package moddule for the OS.
 However, often you need additional installation tasks, too, such as configuring third-party repository, installing additional packages, etc. It is recommended to split installation tasks into multiple files.

+In general, the package should be installed in the order from:

+* the official OS distribution repository, such as official CentOS repo, and offcial FreeBSD ports
+* semi-official repository, such as EPEL and PPA
+* the official vendor's repository, hashicorp for vagrant, and elastic.co for `elasticsearch`
+* Reallyenglish repository

+If no package is available at above sources, create one using standard packaging system for the platform.
+The package must be maintained by the organization.

+Packages must not be installed from unknown sources, or unofficial repositories.

 ## `tasks/configure-{{ ansible_os_family }}.yml`